Becoming A UK Counsellor

 Most accredited college and university courses require students to complete a minimum of 100 hours of supervised practice.
 This involves working directly with clients under the guidance of an experienced supervisor, allowing you to apply what you’ve learned during your course to real-life situations.

 These placements often take place in settings like schools, charities, and community centers.
-Note that it can be challenging to secure a placement, as opportunities are typically limited and highly competitive.
+Note that it can be challenging to become a student or secure a placement, as opportunities are typically limited and highly competitive as they are how individuals can progress in this career path.
 It’s advisable to start searching early, network within the counselling community, and reach out to potential organizations proactively.

 Once you have completed your counselling training course and supervision period, you will be considered fully qualified and can begin your career as a counsellor.
 Many counsellors begin their careers in entry-level counselling positions, such as the following: